Access

 Railway12306 & Trip.com

 Railway 12306 is the go-to train booking (both high-speed and hard seats) app.
-You’d need enter your passport info to register an account, so try to get set up before departure or well-ahead of your travel dates.
+You’d need enter your passport info to register for an account, so try to get set up before departure or well-ahead of your travel dates.
 Tickets might run out on popular routes, so also take a browse ahead of time.

 Note that when traveling long distances, high-speed rail tickets might sometimes be more expensive than airfare.